-Predominant Wind Direction Pre monsoon season Pre monsoon season
+Predominant Wind Direction Pre monsoon season

 First Predominant Wind Direction WNW (10.53 %)

 Second Predominant Wind Direction W (9.30 %)

 Calm conditions (%) 0.46

 Avg.
 Wind Speed (m/s) 2.40

-The status of ambient air quality within the study area was monitored for pre-monsoon season for at 8 locations covering project site, Punjipathra, Dhibodih, Harradih, Barpali, Shivpuri, Parkipari and Kantajharia.
-Total 8 sampling locations were selected based on the meteorological conditions considering upwind and downwind, cross wind directions and reference point.
-The levels of Respirable Particulate Matter (PM{10}), Fine Particulates ($PM{2.5}$), Sulphur Dioxide (SO_2 ,), Oxides of Nitrogen (NO_X) and carbon monoxide (CO), Ammonia, Ozone, Benzene and BAP were monitored.
+The status of ambient air quality within the study area was monitored for pre-monsoon season of the year 2019 for at 8 locations covering project site (Reference project site for M/s.
+Maa Shiva Steel and Alloys LLP at O.P.
+Jindal Industrial Area, 0.5 Km away from M/s.
+NRSFPL), Punjipathra, Dhibodih, Harradih, Barpali, Shivpuri, Parkipari and Kantajharia.
+All these 8 sampling locations were selected based on the meteorological conditions considering upwind and downwind, cross wind directions and reference point.
+In addition to this, one month AAQM for Project Site (M/s.
+NRSFPL at O.P.
+Jindal Industrial Area) was also carried out in Oct. -2020.
+Thus, total 9 sampling locations.
+The levels of Respirable Particulate Matter (PM10), Fine Particulates (PM{2.5}), Sulphur Dioxide (SO2,), Oxides of Nitrogen (NO_x) and carbon monoxide (CO), Ammonia, Ozone, Benzene and BAP were monitored.
 The details of Ambient Air Quality Monitoring Results are summarized and given in Table 3.